spring-petclinic/spring-petclinic-graphql/readme.md

 Note: the server runs on port **9977**, so make sure, this port is available.

 - Note: you need to have docker installed. `docker-compose` needs to be in your path
-- On starup the server uses [Spring Boot docker compose support](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.docker-compose) to run the required postgres database
+- On startup the server uses [Spring Boot docker compose support](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.docker-compose) to run the required postgres database

 ## Running the frontend